Using Desktop Notifications on a PALCS Device

 Then scroll all the way down to the bottom of the page until you see a “Save Changes” button.

 Click Save Changes to make sure the changes go through.
-Then go back to the Windows Notifications settings page and make sure that Google Chrome is allowed.
+You will then have to generate a Notification (easiest way is to send yourself an email from another email account) Then go back to the Windows Notifications settings page and make sure that Google Chrome is allowed.

 You may also want to check your Privacy settings by going to Windows settings, then to Privacy.